Top 10 Board Games

 Year: 2019 (originally 1979)

-The Gale Force Nine reprint of the 1979 classic that proves asymmetric gameplay was solved decades ago and everyone else has just been catching up.
+The Gale Force Nine reprint of the 1979 classic.
 Each faction plays completely differently, the alliance system creates shifting political dynamics that would make Machiavelli proud, and the treachery cards ensure paranoia runs rampant.
-Here’s the thing though - the theme matches the mechanics perfectly, which is a genuine rarity in the board gaming world.
-When that alignment is achieved, it’s nothing short of perfection.
-I actually prefer playing this online, where you can message other players in secret, which adds another delicious layer to the Machiavellian manoeuvring.
-It’s chaotic, it’s long, it’s got more exceptions to rules than actual rules, and it absolutely requires the right group who are willing to engage in the backstabbing, negotiating, and general skullduggery.
-But when it works?
-When someone pulls off an impossible-seeming comeback through sheer political manoeuvring?
-Or destroying the shield wall at the right moment?
-Gaming doesn’t get better.
+The theme and mechanics fit together so well it’s almost suspicious - most games in this space don’t come close.
+I actually prefer playing this online, where you can message other players in secret, which adds another layer to the manoeuvring.
+Chaotic, long, more exceptions to rules than actual rules, and it absolutely requires the right group willing to engage in the backstabbing and skullduggery.
+But when someone pulls off an impossible-seeming comeback through sheer political manoeuvring, or destroys the shield wall at exactly the right moment?
+Few games match that.
 Just make sure you’ve got four hours and a group who won’t take betrayal personally.

 Absolute Balderdash